Bob Barr

-Robert Laurence Barr Jr. (born November 5, 1948) is an American attorney and politician.
-He served as a federal prosecutor and as a U.S. Representative.
-He represented Georgia's 7th congressional district as a Republican from 1995 to 2003.
+Robert Laurence Barr Jr. (born November 5, 1948) is an American attorney and politician who served as president of the National Rifle Association from 2024 to 2025.
+He previously served as a federal prosecutor and as a U.S. Representative, representing Georgia's 7th congressional district as a Republican from 1995 to 2003.
 Barr attained national prominence as one of the leaders of the impeachment of President Bill Clinton.
-During his time in the House of Representatives, he authored the Defense of Marriage Act, which was later overturned by the Supreme Court in 2013 and repealed by the 117th Congress.
+During his time in the House of Representatives, he authored the Defense of Marriage Act, which was later overturned by the Supreme Court in 2013 and repealed by the 117th Congress through a bill supported by Barr.

 Barr joined the Libertarian Party in 2006 and served on its National Committee.
 He was the Libertarian Party's nominee for President of the United States in the 2008 election.
 Barr announced his return to the Republican party in December 2011.
 He lost a subsequent bid in 2014 for a Congressional seat.

+He was named president of the National Rifle Association (NRA) in May 2024.
+He served that role until May 2025, when he was replaced by Bill Bachtenberg.

 Early life

 Barr was born in Iowa City, Iowa, to Robert Laurence Barr and Beatrice Barr.
 His father, a career military officer who had graduated from West Point, was stationed in various locations around the world while pursuing his career in civil engineering.

 The second of six children, Bob Jr. lived as a boy in Malaysia, Pakistan, Panama, Peru, Baghdad, and finally Tehran, Iran, where he graduated from Community High School in 1966.

 He returned to the United States for college, attending the University of Southern California.
 There he joined the Tau Kappa Epsilon fraternity in 1967.
 He was elected to the position of Grand Prytanis on the fraternity's Grand Council, serving from 2013 to 2015.

 During college, Barr's mother introduced him to the work of writer Ayn Rand.
 This fostered a newfound appreciation for conservatism and prompted Barr to join the Young Trojan Republican Club.
 He completed his B.A., cum laude, from the University of Southern California (USC) in 1970.
 He married his first wife while still in college.
 They divorced in 1976.